How did I end up here?

 twelve.
 Again, I won best looking car and best brakes.
 Plus, I was runner

 up in the 10-13 year-old class.

 At ten years of age, I'd become very interested in playing the guitar.
 Dad rented a guitar and signed me up for lessons.
 He told me if I practiced diligently for six months and he'd buy me my very own guitar.
 I took to the guitar very quickly.
 At fifteen I was driving from house to house all over Minneapolis and the suburbs teaching guitar lessons to people of all ages.
 And, I played in bands for many years.
-Tom Smothers (Smothers Brothers) sent my band a check to do some studio recording.
+Tom Smothers (Smothers Brothers) liked our sound and sent my band a check to do some studio recording.